Dumpster diving: Notable instances

 In the 1960s, Jerry Schneider, using recovered instruction manuals from The Pacific Telephone & Telegraph Company, used the company's own procedures to acquire hundreds of thousands of dollars' worth of telephone equipment over several years until his arrest.

-The Castle Infinity videogame, after its shutdown in 2005, was brought back from the dead by a fan rescuing its servers from the trash.
+The Castle Infinity videogame, after its shutdown in 2000, was brought back from the dead by a fan rescuing its servers from the trash.

 In October 2013, in North London, three men were arrested and charged under the 1824 Vagrancy Act when they were caught taking discarded food: tomatoes, mushrooms, cheese and cakes from bins behind an Iceland supermarket.
 The charges were dropped on 29 January 2014 after much public criticism as well as a request by Iceland's chief executive, Malcolm Walker.

-In 1996, the source code for the Atari 7800 was discovered in the dumpster of the Atari office when the company closed.
+In 1996, the source code for the Atari 7800's BIOS and some of its games were discovered in the dumpster of the Atari office when the company closed.